crojash/LibraryManagementSystem-Comp296/README.md

     //For now just login is completed
+    //Working on user interfaces for Librarian

 lms.db - Everything related to Database.

     testDBandCheck - is to test the other two classes retrieving information from database
+    //Working on Book and Student